Most students find laundry a necessary evil at best. Here are seven clothes-washing essentials to buy before you get to

 If you don't like a collapsible hamper and want a dirty clothes bag, be sure to get one made of mesh.
-Mesh bags allow your dirty laundry to get some air and not mildew before you get around to doing it.
+Mesh bags allow your dirty laundry to get some air (and not develop mildew) before you get around to doing it.

 No matter what hamper you choose, be sure to get a mesh bag for washing small items.
 If you put all of your socks in a mesh laundry bag and tie it shut, you can throw the whole thing in the washer and never lose a sock.

 Mesh bags also work well for delicate bras and underwear that should never go into a dryer.
 The mesh bag makes them easy to find and remove when you're moving clothes from the washer to the dryer.

 When we start out, most of us grab the same detergent our mom uses at home.
 You may even want to continue using it to keep that familiar fresh laundry smell while you're away from home.

 There are other options, though.
 Investigate laundry products that include stain removers, brightening, and whitening agents. and come in single-use units.
 Single-use products are more costly per load but the convenience is unmatchable.
-It is nearly impossible to carry multiple bottles to a laundry room.
+(It is nearly impossible to carry multiple bottles to a laundry room, after all.)